-Lung cancer cells.
+Lung cancer cells under a microscope.
 Credit: LRI EM Unit

 It started with a challenge.